 For years, the traditional 401(k) plan has been the most popular workplace retirement account.
-However, there’s a new alternative that’s been growing steadily in the past decade: the Roth 401(k).
-According to data from global advisory, broking, and solutions company Willis Towers Watson, 70% of employers who have a 401(k) plan offered a Roth version in 2018, up from just 46% in 2012.
+However, there’s a newer alternative that’s grown steadily in the past decade: the Roth 401(k).
+According to CNBC, 86% of employers offered this plan in 2020, up from just 49% in 2010.

-A Roth 401(k) combines the convenience of a traditional 401(k) with the tax benefits of a Roth IRA.
-Here’s how it works:
+A Roth 401(k) is a retirement plan that combines the convenience of a traditional 401(k) with the tax benefits of a Roth IRA.

-However, by the time you retire at age 65, that $10,000 contribution will have grown to $75,000.
+Now suppose that by the time you retire at age 65, that $10,000 contribution has grown to $75,000.
 You can withdraw that entire sum without paying taxes on it.
-If you’re still in the 24% bracket, that’s $18,000 in taxes that you can avoid.
+If you’re still in the 24% bracket, that’s $18,000 in income taxes that you can avoid.

 Roth 401(k) vs. Traditional 401(k)

 Both traditional and Roth 401(k) plans shelter some of your income from taxes, but they do it at different times.
 So choosing between a traditional and a Roth 401(k) is largely a matter of deciding which matters more to you: saving money now or having more money later.